Merzasphor/MWSE/docs/source/lua/type/tes3armor/parts.rst

 parts
 ====================================================================================================

 `table`_.
+Read-only.
 An array-style table of the tes3wearablePart data on the object.

 .. _`table`: ../../../lua/type/table.html